epwalsh/allennlp-manager/README.md

 ## Road map

-The goal of this project is to build a CLI and dashboard for running, queueing, tracking, and comparing experiments.
+The goal of this project is to build a customizable CLI and dashboard for running, queueing, tracking, and comparing experiments.

 This was inspired by other open source projects such as the resource manager [**slurm**](https://slurm.schedmd.com/documentation.html) and visualization toolkit [**TensorBoard**](https://www.tensorflow.org/tensorboard), as well as commercial software such as [**Weights & Biases**](https://www.wandb.com/) and [**Foundations Atlas**](https://www.atlas.dessa.com/).

 **slurm** and **TensorBoard** are both excellent tools, but they fall short for NLP researchers in a number of ways.
 For example, **slurm** is difficult to set up and use - especially on your own desktop or server - unless you're an experienced sys admin, and **TensorBoard** has limited functionality for searching, organizing, tagging, and comparing models.
 And while the commercial options are fairly easy to use and come with a solid set of features, they were built as generic tools and therefore don't "understand" all of AllenNLP's features.
+They are also not customizable or extendable.

 **allennlp-manager** aims to leverage all of the convenient pieces of AllenNLP to provide you with a dashboard that let's you
 - quickly search through all of your experiments based on properties like model type, training / validation set, or arbitrary tags,
-- visualize the metrics from training runs of an experiment, and
+- visualize the metrics from training runs of an experiment,
-- compare experiments in a number of ways, such as looking at a git diff of configuration files.
+- compare experiments in a number of ways, such as looking at a git diff of configuration files,
+- and easily extend it by adding your own interactive pages.

-In addition to the dashboard, there will be a multi-purpose CLI with commands for serving the dashboard, updating to the latest version, and programmatically submitting training runs.
+In addition to the dashboard, there is a multi-purpose CLI with commands for serving the dashboard, updating to the latest version, and programmatically submitting training runs.

 For the first release I intend to have all of the features implemented except for, possibly, the **slurm**-like resource manager and job queueing system, as that may become quite complex.